pmanjunath29/Machine_Learning_Final_Project/README.md

 # Machine_Learning_Final_Report
-Report and Video Link for our Machine Learning Final Project
+Report is uploaded in this repo and the Video Link for our Machine Learning Final Project is provided in this ReadME.
+Unfortunately, the code was lost because the person who's GaTech Github it was originally on left before I remembered to migrate the code to my personal Github, but you can get an idea of what we did via the report and this video: https://www.youtube.com/watch?v=tchOt2FptOM.